Master of Social Work

 SOCW 840: Generalist Social Work Field Practicum I

-This is the first of two field practicums in the MSW program, providing supervised learning experiences under a licensed social worker in approved agencies.
-A concurrent practice course helps students integrate classroom learning with fieldwork.
-An ethnocultural perspective is emphasized.
-Students work with the Field Practicum Director to select their practice population, agency, and location.
-The practicum begins in the fall semester, requiring a minimum of 200 hours.
+This course is the first of two MSW field practicums, providing supervised practice in approved agencies under the supervision of a licensed social worker.
+A concurrent seminar supports integration of classroom learning with field experience, with an emphasis on ethnocultural perspectives.
+Students work with the Field Practicum Director to select their placement.
+The practicum begins in the fall and requires a minimum of 200 hours.

 Discover the full Master of Social Work course listing by visiting the Academic Catalog.

-Graduates possess the skills and knowledge necessary to create meaningful change in the lives of others.
+Graduates possess the skills and knowledge to create meaningful change in others' lives.
 They pursue careers in a variety of settings, addressing complex social challenges and empowering individuals, families, and communities.
 Promising career paths include:

 Mental Health Therapist